JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-desktop-mouse-events.md

 >
 {type="warning"}

-Compose for Desktop supports the pointer enter and exit handlers.
+Compose Multiplatform for desktop supports the pointer enter and exit handlers.
 For example, the following code will change the font style of a line on hover:
 ```kotlin
 import androidx.compose.foundation.background
 import androidx.compose.foundation.layout.Arrangement